ubcgif/dcip2d/content/runningtheprograms.rst

 This program performs the inversion of DC resistivity data.
 Command line
 usage:

-dcinv2d dcinv2d.inp
+*dcinv2d dcinv2d.inp*

-where the input file, , is described below.
+where the input file, dcinv2d.inp, is described below.
 The options can be in any order.
-The minimum keywords needed for an inversion are and .
+The minimum keywords needed for an inversion are *MESH* and *OBS*.

 Input Files
 ~~~~~~~~~~~

-Keywords for the input file are:
+Keywords for the input file dcinv2d.inp are:

 +----------------------------------------------------+----------------------------------------+
 | MESH [DEFAULT \| FILE \| NC\_ASPR n a]             | !
 Specify the mesh                     |